CamCove-Crichton/avanlifersmustsee/README.md

 <!-- Site Screen grabs -->
 ### Finished Website Screen grabs
 ![Finished project homepage](/README%20images/Finished%20site%20home%20title%20and%20nav.jpg)
-- Home page for A Vanelifers Must See (And More in the UK) showing the site title and the sites navigation
+- Home page for A Vanlifers Must See (And More in the UK) showing the site title and the sites navigation, where you can navigate the sites pages from

 ![Finished project vanlife benefits](/README%20images/Finished%20site%20vanlife%20benefits.jpg)
 - The vanlife benefits section presenting some insight into why living in a van part time or full time can be beneficial